pc4653/NMO_net/README.md

 progress:

+used about 2600 images of Sagittal spine images to distinguish between showing inside of spinal cord or not showing inside of spinal cord; effort largely successful, further refinement could be had

 used about 100000 images to train for classifications of 1. body position; 2. scanning orientation; 3. scanning mode; using inception v3 net as initial weights; accuracy at about 96 percent.